DevtripDownloadManager/DTDM/TabletVersion/README.md

 ## Goal

-This packages provide a download manager application, which can easily be installed with Windows, Linux and Mac based personal computers.
+This packages provide a download manager application, which can easily be installed with Windows, Linux and IOS based PC tablets.

 ## Packages